 How do you tell if you're eligible to sell a product on Amazon?

 There are 3 easy ways (2 are free and one is paid).

-When it comes to brand restrictions, it can be very frustrating because Amazon allows these to happen very abruptly.
+For brand restrictions, it can be very frustrating because Amazon allows these to happen abruptly.

 Remember that the brand restrictions are in constant flux and require you to be vigilant.
 There are multiple articles that can help you stay on top of the restricted brands as well.

 Is the brand known for making IP complaints?